You have a lot riding on your wheels.

 Additional Options

-No matter what kind of vehicle you are insuring you can choose various levels of coverage, depending on how much protection you want for your car.
+No matter what kind of vehicle you are insuring you can choose various levels of coverage, depending on how much protection you want.

 Protects you from costs to repair damage to your vehicle caused by impact with another vehicle or an object such as a guardrail.